Onset = 15 minutes

 Polyphagia

 Chronic hyperglycemia in diabetics causes microvascular complications.
-In this condition damage to small vessels causes nerve impairment that contributes to foot ulcers and amputations.
+What condition causes damage to small vessels resulting in nerve impairment that contributes to foot ulcers and amputations.

 Diabetic neuropathy